 The financial sector is continuously changing, heavily influenced by the global financial markets.
 Now more than ever, financial institutions need to perform under strict regulation and evolving market conditions.

-The world's demand for quality food products with stable traceability is on the rise, and export is therefore an important growth area for Danish food firms.
-The key ongoing challenge is to develop international activities responsibly.
+The world's demand for quality food products with stable traceability is on the rise, and export is therefore an important area of growth for Danish food firms.
+The key challenge is to continuously develop international activities responsibly.